arifkhan-silicornya/arifkhan-silicornya/README.md

 #### Software Developer

 <p style="text-align: justify;">
-I am a software engineer and well-qualified in full-stack web development with more than 5 years of working experience with <b>React, Django, Machine Learning, Python, and JavaScript</b>, and familiar with various programming utilities and languages.
-I am experienced with building AI models or Machine learning algorithms to make proper decisions & integration into the web or build API.
+I am a software engineer and well-qualified full-stack web developer with more than 5 years of working experience with <b>React, Django, Machine Learning, Python, and JavaScript</b>, and familiar with various programming utilities and languages.
+I am experienced with building AI models or Machine learning algorithms to make proper decisions & integrate into the web or build API.
 Handles any part of the process with ease.
 Version controlling, Developing, shipping, and running applications.
 I have a passion for developing innovative programs that accelerate efficiency and effectiveness for organizational success.
 Proficient in technology and writing code to build reliable, reusable, and user-friendly systems.
-A skilled leader with a proven ability to motivate, educate and manage a team of professionals to develop software programs and effectively track changes.
+A skilled leader with a proven ability to motivate, educate, and manage a team of professionals to develop software programs and effectively track changes.
 Confident communicator, strategic thinker, and innovative creator to develop software that is customized to meet a company's organizational needs, highlight its core competencies, and drive its success.
 Collaborative team player with excellent technical abilities offering More than 4 years of related experience.
 I always love to learn.
 </p>

 <b> Feature Projects: </b>